OpenVAA/voting-advice-application/docs/troubleshooting.md

 ## Candidate registration fails

 The `email` property is required for a `Candidate`.
-If it is not set, regisration will result in a 'Bad Request' error.
+If it is not set, registration will result in a 'Bad Request' error.